• NewJerseyAlmanac.com: Gateway to New Jersey Information

 * US unauthorized immigrant population estimates by state 2016, Pew Center

---State-to-state migration
+-State-to-state migration

 According to the United Van Lines annual National Movers Study released in January 2023 tracking state-to-state moves in the prior year, more residents moved out of New Jersey than any other state, as 67% of New Jersey moves were outbound, which is down from the five-year trend of 70%.
 Vermont saw the highest percentage of inbound migration (77%) for the second consecutive year.
 Illinois, New York, Connecticut and California trailed New Jersey in the ranks of highest percentage of outbound movers.
 The leading inbound states behind Vermont were South Dakota, South Carolina, West Virginia, and Florida.